omeroztprk/admin-panel-dashboard/README.md

 ## Description

-A comprehensive admin panel dashboard built with Node.js, Express.js, and MongoDB.
-This application provides a complete role-based access control (RBAC) system with user management, session handling, audit logging, category management, authentication features, and optional two-factor authentication (email-based verification codes).
-The system is designed for secure administration with JWT-based authentication, permission management, and comprehensive audit trails.
+Admin Panel Dashboard is a full-stack administration platform built with **Node.js, Express, and MongoDB** on the backend, and **Angular** on the frontend.
+It provides secure JWT-based authentication, role-based access control (RBAC), permission management, audit logging, and system health monitoring.
+The Angular frontend delivers a responsive, card-based UI that follows global design standards, offering dashboards, activity insights,and CRUD management modules.

+The project is designed with **scalability, security, and maintainability** in mind, making it suitable for professional administration needs.

 ## Features

-- **User Management**: Complete CRUD operations for user accounts with role assignments
-- **Role-Based Access Control (RBAC)**: Flexible permission system with role and permission management
-- **JWT Authentication**: Secure authentication with access and refresh tokens
+- **Authentication**: Secure login with JWT access/refresh tokens and optional 2FA
-- **Two-Factor Authentication (TFA)**: Optional Gmail-based verification code flow before issuing tokens
-- **Session Management**: Track and manage user sessions with device information
+- **RBAC**: Role and permission management with fine-grained access control
+- **CRUD Modules**: Full management of Users, Roles, Permissions, and Categories
+- **Dashboard**: Quick Actions, System Health, Recent Audit Logs
+- **Statistics**: Totals, active/inactive users, and users by role
-- **Audit Logging**: Comprehensive logging of all system activities and user actions
+- **Audit Logs**: Detailed tracking of user actions and system activities
-- **Permission System**: Granular permissions for different resources and actions
-- **Category Management**: Manage categories with CRUD operations and parent-child hierarchy
-- **Input Validation**: Robust validation using express-validator
-- **Rate Limiting**: Protection against brute force attacks on authentication endpoints
-- **Error Handling**: Centralized error handling with detailed error responses
-- **Database Seeding**: Automated setup of initial admin users and permissions
-- **Health Check**: System health monitoring endpoint
+- **Sessions**: Session tracking, management, and audit trail
+- **List Views**: Pagination, filtering, and sorting for efficient data handling
+- **UI/UX**: Consistent, responsive, card-based design with global style guidelines

 ## Installation